Professor Cicely Marston

 Teaching

 I teach on the following modules: Sociological Approaches to Health, Family Planning, Sexual Health, and Qualitative Methodologies.
 I supervise PhD and DrPH students.
+I have also taught on Methodology, Epidemiology, Demography, Ethics, and computing courses and modules.

 Research

-I led the longstanding LSHTM partnership with CLAHRC for Northwest London, researching participation and engagement of patients and members of the the public in healthcare quality improvement and was technical lead on WHO recommendations on community participation in maternal and newborn health promotion.
+I led the 10-year LSHTM partnership with NIHR CLAHRC for Northwest London, researching participation and engagement of patients and members of the the public in healthcare quality improvement and was technical lead on WHO recommendations on community participation in maternal and newborn health promotion.
 This combination of our empirical data collection and evidence synthesis work has helped inform the Global Strategy for Women's, Children's and Adolescents' Health.

 Most of my papers are available open access, many via LSHTM research online.
 If you can't find the paper you need, please email me.